 These type of people are poor representatives of attachment parenting.
-I hope you realize that just because these kind of people exist does not mean that they make up the majority of attached parents.
+I hope you realize that just because these kind of people exists does not mean that they make up the majority of attached parents.

 You probably know a lot more attachment parents than you realize.
-Some may choose to keep their parenting style a secret, and still others may not even have a name for their style of parenting.
+Some may choose to keep their parenting style a secret, and still, others may not even have a name for their style of parenting.